morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Concessions + Giving Back to the Community

-Concession drop-ins and concession passes are available for kids, all full time students, some part time students and pensioners.
-They offer a discount of min.
-30% on the full price and can be purchased in studio as long as you have a valid concession ID card.
+Concession passes are available for kids, all full time students, some part time students on low income, and pensioners.
+They offer discounts of min.
+15% on the full price and can be purchased in studio only as long as you have a valid concession ID card.

-The table below provides the average cost per class for concession categories, based on how many times a week you would be practicing.

-### 3-Class Taster Pack

-**$27**: available for kids only, that have not attended any classes at YogaRuka before.
-It can be used for any kids classes within 40 days from purchase.

----

 We are also offering **FREE** classes for highly disadvantaged social groups: Aboriginal Australians, refugees and their children, homeless people of any extraction.
 Please [contact us](/contact/) to find out more and organise your free yoga training schedule.